EmpyrNetwork/sample_publisher_server/README.md

 # Empyr Publisher Sample

 This project demonstrates a sample publisher backend implemented using Spring Boot and JPA.
-It has endpoints that support user registration and login, oauth access tokens, card signup and venue search.
+It has endpoints for user registration and login, oauth access tokens, card signup, venue search and a webhook.
 This project is required for the accompanying sample front-end to run properly (https://github.com/EmpyrNetwork/sample_publisher_app).

 ## Compiling and Running Locally